-The machine is fitted with a hydraulically driven 6-diaphragm pump.
+The machine is fitted with a hydraulically driven 6-diaphragm pump of approximately 250 lpm (55gpm) capacity.
 Providing the engine revs are at 1000 rpm or above, the spray pump will turn at approximately 540 rpm.
 This speed is automatically maintained irrespective of engine speed above 1000 rpm.